Ebor, New South Wales: Borderlands

 Although "The Heart of Waterfall Way", Ebor is on the eastern edge of Armidale Regional Council, and close to the border of Clarence Valley Council and Bellingen Shire Council.
 Until the amalgamation of Guyra and Armidale councils, one side of Ebor was under Armidale council, and the other under Guyra shire.
 Likewise, Ebor is close to three state electoral districts (Northern Tablelands, Oxley and Clarence) and three federal electoral boundaries (New England, Cowper and Page).

+The village's location on the boundary of the Hunter New England and the Mid North Coast Local Health Districts has created confusion for residents regarding access to health services.

 Facilities

 Amenities in the area include a cafe, a combined post office, fuel station and general store, a pub/motel with camp ground, and a NSW DEC primary school.
 The local sports ground is home of the Ebor Campdraft.

 There are also Rural Fire Service and National Parks and Wildlife Service depots in the area, but no police or ambulance services based in Ebor.
 The nearest hospital and 24h emergency department is in Dorrigo.